RealSQLDriver

 password and a logging property to the URL, then passes the URL, plus separate user and user

-password identifiers, to getConnection()
+password identifiers, to getConnection().

 The request

-is packaged and forwarded to the RealSQLDriver.connect()
+is packaged and forwarded to the RealSQLDriver.connect() method.
+The connection

-URL is parsed and validated and a new Connection
+URL is parsed and validated and a new Connection object is created, at which

 point the connection to the database is established.